 So I sat there thinking, “Goodness!
 I was just stressed over nothing?
 You knew that this kind of project never succeeded and you are saying this now?”

-What I have learnt in all this, I shouldn't have been quick to start building something just for the sake of doing something.
+What I have learned in all this, I shouldn’t have been quick to start building something just for the sake of doing something.
 I should have taken my time.
-I would have learnt sooner that this of kind of project never succeeded in the community, and I would have saved myself from all this trouble.
-I have learnt my lesson to be patient.
+I would have learned sooner that this of kind of project never succeeded in the community, and I would have saved myself from all this trouble.
+I have learned my lesson to be patient.